Nolan Gorman Player Props: Cardinals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.10 team ERA ranks 14th across all league pitching staffs.
+- The Marlins have the 13th-ranked team ERA across all league pitching staffs (4.07).

-- Marlins pitchers combine to rank 12th in baseball in home runs allowed (91 total, 1.1 per game).
+- The Marlins rank 12th in baseball in home runs given up (92 total, 1.1 per game).

-- The Marlins are sending Garrett (4-2) to the mound to make his 16th start of the season.
-He is 4-2 with a 3.53 ERA and 92 strikeouts through 81 2/3 innings pitched.
+- Hoeing (1-2) gets the starting nod for the Marlins in his sixth start of the season.
+He's put together a 3.72 ERA in 38 2/3 innings pitched, with 30 strikeouts.

-- In his last appearance on Wednesday, the left-hander went five innings against the Boston Red Sox, allowing one earned run while surrendering three hits.
+- In his most recent time out on Friday against the Atlanta Braves, the righty tossed 3 2/3 innings, allowing seven earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.